Environmental archaeology

 Geoarchaeological survey of stratigraphic units using a versatile coring unit, a common tool for environmental archaeologists.

 Environmental archaeology is a sub-discipline of archaeology which emerged in the 1970s and seeks to use archaeological data to reconstruct the relationships between past societies and the environments they lived in.
 It utilizes approaches from paleoecology to study past environments through the methods of human paleoecology and other geosciences.
 Reconstructing past environments and past peoples' relationships and interactions with the landscapes they inhabited provides archaeologists with insights into the origins and evolution of anthropogenic environments and human systems.
 This includes subjects such as prehistoric lifestyle adaptations to change and how economic practices have affected the environment.

-Environmental archaeology is commonly divided into three sub-fields: